Luigian/Php_Piscine/day05/ex12/README.md

-# Piscine_Php / day05 / ex11 : Money is essential
+# Piscine_Php / day05 / ex12 : Why simplify things when they can be complicated?

 ## Description
-Create the request to display the last_name in uppercase in a ’NAME’ column, the first_name and the price of the users having a subscription higher than 42 euros.
-Order result by ascending last_name and by ascending first_name.
+Create the request to display the last_name and first_name of every member with a double-barrelled last_name and/or first_name, alphabetically ordered by last_name followed by first_name.

 ## Installation
 `mysql db_lusanche < day05/base-student.sql > output.tab;` | add 'user_card' table to our database.